UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS04_manual.md

 ## Routine checks

 Routine checks are an optional part of using the AIRDOS04 detector.
 The following procedures could be performed regularly by the operating personnel.
-Performing these routine checks will ensure that the AIRDOS04 detector is operating properly, and has sufficient power for continued use without any disruptions.
+Performing these routine checks will ensure that the AIRDOS04 detector is operating properly and has sufficient power for continued use without any disruptions.
 These simple procedures are crucial for long-term measurement scenarios.

 ### Check of Data Recording activity indicator